August 15th 2018 – By: William Larsen – Civilians News – “News For All Views” – Subways Across America? –

 I haven’t invested in Tesla Incorporated because of their proposed, “self driving cars.”

-How do you feel about your life, in the hands of an Ai chauffeur?
-And furthermore, what are the implications of, “self driving vehicles?”
+How should I feel about putting my life in the hands of an Ai chauffeur?
+And also, what are the implications of, “self driving vehicles?”

 Train tracks often corrode and deteriorate, leaving subways in a constant state of maintenance…. but what about bullet trains? (*Bullet trains operate on magnets, creating less of a need for re-occurring maintenance.)
 And ultimately, what’s the difference between automated cars, snailing along an icy road, at say 10mph (due to legal liability), as opposed to trains, which could operate much faster, especially in adverse weather conditions?
 Which is why I believe, that a nationwide train system, could be much more cost effective, down the line.

 But that issue, falls into a long line of debates, immersed in the kind of political corruption, afore-mentioned during the Occupy Wall Street protests (circa 2011).
 Furthermore, in my opinion, America’s mass transit system, perhaps more than any other issue, encapsulates the very concept of micro-economies and iron triangle politics, tied to Detroit automakers and the petroleum industry abroad.